ReliaQualAssociates/ramstk/docs/CODING_STDS.md

       _on_calculate(self)
       ```

-  4. Module View functions or methods unique to a particular RTK module, naming
+  4. Module View functions or methods unique to a particular RAMSTK module, naming
 shall adhere to the following conventions:
       - Conform with requirements 2.3.1 through 2.3.4.
 For example: